avl/noatun/docs/book.md

 If dependencies were not tracked, the counter value would never increment far, since every message would cause the previous message to be pruned.

-This sort of dependency tracking is not without problems.
+This sort of dependency tracking is not without problems (though Noatun solves them for you).

 ### Actual reads vs potential reads, and the cutoff interval